laras126/simple-sassy-starter/README.md

 * [Jeet.gs](http://jeet.gs) - a nice, simple grid I use.
 * [Susy](http://susy.oddbird.net) - another grid, can be simple but more extensible than Jeet.

-####Starter themes
+###Sassy Starter themes
-* [Underscore](https://github.com/automattic/_s) - the official Automattic starter theme now has Sass!
+* [Underscores](https://github.com/automattic/_s) - the official Automattic starter theme now has Sass!
 I'm probably going to start using this.
-* [Roots Sass port](https://github.com/roots/roots-sass) - my current favorite.
-A little more advanced and comes with Bootstrap [can remove it](http://benword.com/using-roots-theme-without-bootstrap/).
+* [Roots Sass port](https://github.com/roots/roots-sass) - my current favorite (though I may move to _s).
+A little more advanced and comes with Bootstrap, [but you can remove it](http://benword.com/using-roots-theme-without-bootstrap/), I do.
 * [Bones](http://themble.com/bones) - wonderfully structured stylesheets.
 I learned so much from this!

 ###Next Level
-* [Structuring a Sass Project](http://thesassway.com/beginner/how-to-structure-a-sass-project) (used this as a guide)

 * [Even easier BEMing with Sass 3.3](http://www.alwaystwisted.com/post.php?s=2014-02-27-even-easier-bem-ing-with-sass-33) - Stuart Robson
 * [DRY-ing out your Sass mixins](http://alistapart.com/article/dry-ing-out-your-sass-mixins) - Sam Richard
+* [Shop Talk Show](http://shoptalkshow.com) - Podcast with Chris Coyier and Dave Rupert, all things front-end.
+This can get a little advanced, lots of Sass talk though.

+###Other Great Things
+* [Sip](http://theolabrothers.com/sip/) - Mac color picker app by the Ola Brothers
+* [Sidebar.io](http://sidebar.io) - this is how to stay up to date with the ever-changing web landscape.